Kodanda10/Pinak_Projects/Pinakontext_SOTA_Plan.md

 ---

-## 6) Code Patches (minimal scaffolding)
+## 7) Code Patches (minimal scaffolding)

-> These create a working skeleton for Pinakontext inside your repo.
+> These create a working skeleton for the enhanced Pinakontext with world-beater retrieval and governance integration.

 ### A) `setup.py` — add console script